 Wednesday, 15th June - 18:00 BST

-I'm privileged to be joining Dr Clare Gallagher, Dr Emma Campbell and Anna Liesching in a discussion, which coincides with the exhibition at Golden Thread Gallery.
+I'm privileged to be joining Dr Clare Gallagher, Dr Emma Campbell and Anna Liesching - Curator of Art at Ulster Museum, in a discussion, which coincides with the exhibition at Golden Thread Gallery.

-Follow this link for more information 'A Bigger Picture'
+Follow this link for a recording of the talk 'A Bigger Picture'

 Harper’s Magazine published an essay by Professor Perri Klass: